-She gave me this beautiful bottle of vanilla extract shown in the picture to the right that she had made herself.
+She gave me this beautiful bottle of homemade vanilla extract shown in the picture to the right that she had made herself.
 I was very touched and not just because I really love handmade gifts.
 Anyone who spends any time in the kitchen knows that vanilla is one rather expensive flavoring that you use frequently in so many recipes!

 In fact, vanilla is the second most expensive spice after saffron due to the intensive labor required to grow the vanilla seed pods.

 Many types of vanilla beans

 Lindsay took the trouble of preparing test batches of vanilla extract out of a number of different types of vanilla beans to decide which she thought tasted the best.

 She eventually settled on “Near Gourmet Bourbon Planifolia Vanilla Beans” (splits) to make homemade vanilla extract as holiday gifts.
 These are beans grown on the island of Madagascar just off the coast of Africa that have actually split on the vine or during the curing process.